 - Crappy tires.
 My BF Goodrich Radial T/A tires were complete crap.
 I will never buy them again.
 They had poor wet weather traction, were noisy, and poorly balanced.
 The replacement Michelin Pilot XGT H4s made the car handle far better, like night and day.

 - Mismatched idler arm/pitman arm.
 For years my left turns “felt” different than my right turns, and directional stability wasn’t what it should be.
-It turns out that my Pitman arm and idler arms were off by ½”, thanks to Performance Suspension Components where I got all my suspension parts from.
+It turns out that my Pitman arm and idler arms were off by ½”, thanks to Performance Suspension Components (PSC) where I got all my suspension parts from.

 - The cheap poly bushings in my rear leaf springs.
 My front poly bushings, from PSC, never squeaked much, but my rear leaf spring bushings made noise with every suspension travel.
 I got the black poly bushings from Espo Springs N Things with my springs, and I think they were not graphite impregnated.

 - Lower assist on the power steering gear.
 When I had Lee Manufacturing rebuild my P/S gear, I had him lower the assist, thinking that it would give me a better road feel.
 All it did was make the steering wheel harder to turn while giving no more road feel.
 The stock P/S assist was higher than modern cars, but it still gave a good amount of road feel.

 - Analysis without physical diagnosis.
 I often tried to analyze things without physically tearing stuff apart and looking at it.
 On occasion I made a correct guess, but too often I ended up wasting time or money.

 - Not checking the easy stuff first.
 If I did the easy stuff first, I would have swapped out wheels with someone else in 1999 and cured my drivetrain vibrations a long time ago.